Death and state funeral of Omar Bongo: Death

-On 8 June 2009, the BBC released a report stating that: "The Spanish foreign affairs ministry backed [Prime Minister] Ndong's assertion, saying: "We have confirmed that he [President Bongo] is alive.
-We have no further information about him".
+On 8 June 2009, the BBC released a report stating that: "The Spanish foreign affairs ministry backed [Prime Minister] Ndong's assertion, saying: 'We have confirmed that he [President Bongo] is alive.
+We have no further information about him'.
 But later on Monday, reports in the Spanish media said Bongo had died shortly after Ndong's news conference.
 They quoted members of Bongo's entourage as saying the African leader had died at 12:00 GMT.
 The clinic and the Spanish government refused to comment on the latest reports".

 The Gabonese government maintained its position.
 Sky News reported that a Gabonese government spokesman had stated: "The presidency of the Gabonese Republic would like to stress that the President of the Republic, the Head of State, His Excellency Omar Bongo is not dead ...
 He is continuing his holiday in Spain following his checkup at the Quiron Clinic in Barcelona".
 Speaking on French radio, spokesman Raphael N'Toutoume added that the latest update he had heard was good news – and that Bongo was preparing to leave the clinic.
 "We are getting ready to welcome the head of state.
 No date for his return has been set", the spokesman said.
-Privately, Gabonese officials were furious with the premature announcement by France, questioning how Germany would react if France announced the death of Angela Merkel.
+Gabonese officials were privately furious with the premature announcement by France, questioning how Germany would react if France announced the death of Angela Merkel.

-Bongo's death was confirmed by Prime Minister Jean Eyeghe Ndong in a written statement on June 8, 2009.
-In his statement, Eyeghe Ndong said that Bongo had died of a heart attack shortly before 12:30 GMT on June 8.
+Bongo's death was confirmed by Prime Minister Jean Eyeghe Ndong in a written statement on 8 June 2009.
+In his statement, Eyeghe Ndong said that Bongo had died of a heart attack shortly before 12:30 GMT on 8 June.

-Declarations and tributes

-Interim Gabonese President Rose Francine Rogombé received the condolences of several world leaders following the death of Bongo.